Everything you need to know about the retrial of Serial’s Adnan Syed

 Adnan Syed gets new trial

-New evidence reportedly found relating to the murder conviction of Adnan Syed, the subject of the "Serial" podcast's first season, has prompted prosecutors in Baltimore to call for a new trial.
+A judge has overturned the murder conviction of Adnan Syed, the subject of the "Serial" podcast's first season, after Baltimore prosecutors filed a motion for a retrial based on new evidence.

-“After a nearly year-long investigation reviewing the facts of this case, Syed deserves a new trial where he is adequately represented and the latest evidence can be presented,” Baltimore City State’s Attorney Marilyn Mosby said in a statement.

-Syed is currently serving a life sentence after being convicted of first-degree murder, robbery, kidnapping and imprisonment of his ex-girlfriend, Hae Min Lee, in 2000.
-He has denied any involvement in the woman's death.
+Syed, 41, was sentenced to life in prison in 2000 for first-degree murder, robbery, kidnapping and imprisonment of his ex-girlfriend, Hae Min Lee.

+After he continuously denied any involvement in the woman’s death over 23 years behind bars, on 16 September prosecutors called for Syed to face a new trial following a year-long investigation that uncovered new evidence.

+Baltimore City Circuit Judge Melissa Phinn ruled in favour of the prosecution on Monday (19 September) and vacated Syed’s conviction “in the interest of justice”, marking the latest dramatic twist in a case that has captured attention across the globe.

 Who is Adnan Syed?